jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

   `xxx_setup` functions) and puts it in a state that minimizes power consumption.
-- Start: This stage is intended to be triggered during network interface initialization (e.g. by `ifconfig up`) to put the device in a state where it is ready to operate (enable IRQ lines, turn on the transceiver, etc).
+- Start: This stage is intended to be triggered during network interface initialization (e.g. via `ifconfig up`) to put the device in a state where it is ready to operate (enable IRQ lines, turn on the transceiver, etc).

 Explicitly separating the Init and Start process is more efficient in terms